-For this purpose, "Involuntary Termination" means (i) without Optionee's express written consent, a significant reduction of Optionee's duties, position or responsibilities, or the removal of such Optionee from such position and responsibilities, unless the Optionee is provided with a comparable position (i.e., a position of equal or greater organizational level, duties, authority, compensation and status) relative to Optionee's duties, position or responsibilities in effect immediately prior to such reduction; (ii) without Optionee's express written consent, a material reduction by the Corporation or successor corporation or successor corporation in the kind or level of employee benefits to which Optionee's entitled immediately prior to such reduction with the result that Optionee's overall benefits package is significantly reduced; (iv) without Optionee's express written consent, the relocation of Optionee to a facility or a location more than fifty (50) miles from his/her current location, or (v) any purported termination of Optionee other than for "Cause" (as defined below).
+For this purpose, "Involuntary Termination" means (i) without Optionee's express written consent, a significant reduction of Optionee's duties, position or responsibilities, or the removal of such Optionee from such position and responsibilities, unless the Optionee is provided with a comparable position (i.e., a position of equal or greater organizational level, duties, authority, compensation and status) relative to Optionee's duties, position or responsibilities in effect immediately prior to such reduction; (ii) without Optionee's express written consent, a material reduction by the Corporation or successor corporation of Optionee's base salary as in effect immediately prior to such reduction; (iii) without Optionee's express written consent, a material reduction by the Corporation or successor corporation in the kind or level of employee benefits to which Optionee is entitled immediately prior to such reduction with the result that Optionee's overall benefits package is significantly reduced; (iv) without Optionee's express written consent, the relocation of Optionee to a facility or a location more than fifty (50) miles from his/her current location, or (v) any purported termination of Optionee other than for "Cause" (as defined below).

-For this purpose, "Cause" means (i) any act of personal dishonesty taken by Optionee in connection with his or her responsibilities as an Employee of the Corporation or successor corporation which is intended to result in personal enrichment of Optionee, (ii) Optionee's conviction of a felony, (iii) any act by Optionee that constitutes material misconduct and is injurious to the Corporation or successor corporation, or (iv) continued violations by Optionee's obligations to the Corporation or successor corporation.
+For this purpose, "Cause" means (i) any act of personal dishonesty taken by Optionee in connection with his or her responsibilities as an Employee of the Corporation or successor corporation which is intended to result in personal enrichment of Optionee, (ii) Optionee's conviction of a felony, (iii) any act by Optionee that constitutes material misconduct and is injurious to the Corporation or successor corporation, or (iv) continued violations by Optionee of Optionee's obligations to the Corporation or successor corporation.